-The business analyst is responsible for evaluating the company’s data they are currently employed.
+The big data analytics job is responsible for evaluating the company’s data they are currently employed.
 They are supposed to take this data and then find or collect the industry data and the competition’s data.
 They should take all this data and derive some meaningful insights.
 These insights should be aimed at improving the position in the market of the company for which they are currently working.
 They would also look deep into the base core of the company.

 They would look and evaluate the company’s system, the way they get things done in the company, and the functions that they perform.
 This analysis should be aimed to weed out the areas where the company is ineffectively using its resources to ensure substantial profit margins.
 Any good business Intelligence analyst would also look into the ways in which the company can make new data collection and data analysis policies.

 They should also make sure that the data is not tinkered and its integrity is preserved.
 They might also be tasked with some human resource work like hiring other professionals such as data architects or some other data specialists.
 If you want to be a business intelligence analyst, you can expect to earn in the neighborhood of 89-185k US dollars.